Anikait04/TalentScout/Readme.md

 # TalentScout

 ## Project Overview
-The **Technical Interview Assistant** is an AI-powered chatbot designed to streamline the preliminary technical interview process.
+**TalentScout** is an AI-powered chatbot designed to streamline the preliminary technical interview process.
 Built with **LangChain** and **Google's Gemini 2.0 Flash model**, this application conducts structured conversations with candidates to gather their information and assess their technical skills.

 ## Key Capabilities
 - Collects candidate details (name, email, experience, etc.).